Hebron Pressure Zone Improvements Project

 Existing water pressure within the project area ranges from 15 to 55 pounds per square inch (psi) depending on property location.
 Once the project is completed, on or shortly after June 30, 2021, pressures will increase by approximately 75 psi above the current water pressure.
-Therefore, the project completion pressure range will be approximately 90 to 130 psi, depending on property location.
+Therefore, the project completion pressure range will be approximately 90 to 130 psi, depending on property location and elevation.

-Properties within the upcoming pressure modification area will receive the following:
+Properties within the upcoming pressure modification area (~75 psi increase) will receive the following notifications:

 - Initial pressure zone modification letter mailed 3 months in advance of the change

 - Secondary notice letter mailed approximately 4 weeks in advance of the change